 Colony forming units (CFU) measurements have been the standard method for measuring bacteria for hundreds of years.
 Different bacteria species grow better at different temperatures, at different ambient conditions, and on different nutritional media.
 The preferred growth conditions are usually well-known for pure cultures of bacteria, and the correlation between plate counting and SBT's technology is linear and approximately 1:1 when measuring pure cultures.
-However, the correlation is a different in a typical environmental sample, such as a water sample, as only a fraction of the bacteria in the sample will actually give rise to colonies and therefore be counted.
-If all bacteria are measured in a sample, independent of their preferred growth conditions, the bacteria count will typically be orders of magnitude higher than a corresponding CFU count and therefore also provide a much more accurate view of the bacterial content of the sample.
+However, the correlation is a different in a typical environmental sample, such as a water sample, as only a fraction of the bacteria in the sample will actually give rise to colonies and therefore be counted with plate counting.
+SBT's technology measures all bacteria in a sample, independent of their preferred growth conditions, so the bacteria count will typically be orders of magnitude higher than a corresponding CFU count and therefore also provide a much more accurate view of the bacterial content of the environmental sample.